 - 1. Board Size.
 The size of the Board shall be determined from time-to-time by a majority of the members of the Board in accordance with the Company's Charter and By-laws. - 2.
 Board Independence.
 At least a majority of the Board of Directors shall be independent at all times.
-"Independence" will be determined in accordance with the corporate governance requirements of the New York Stock Exchange ("NYSE") listing standards, and other applicable laws, rules and regulations regarding director independence in effect from time-to-time. - The Nominating and Governance Committee will annually review all commercial and charitable relationships between the Company and the Directors and present its findings and recommendations to the Board which will make a final determination regarding the independence of the Directors.
-For relationships not covered by the standards described above, the determination of whether a Director would be independent or not shall be made by the Directors who satisfy those standards. - 3.
-Board Membership Qualifications and Selection.
+"Independence" will be determined in accordance with the corporate governance requirements of the New York Stock Exchange ("NYSE") listing standards, and other applicable laws, rules and regulations regarding director independence in effect from time-to-time.

+The Governance and Nominating Committee will annually review all commercial and charitable relationships between the Company and the Directors and present its findings and recommendations to the Board which will make a final determination regarding the independence of the Directors.
+For relationships not covered by the standards described above, the determination of whether a Director would be independent or not shall be made by the Directors who satisfy those standards.

+3. Board Membership Qualifications and Selection.
 The Governance and Nominating Committee shall be comprised of Independent Directors and shall be responsible for identifying, screening and recommending Directors for nomination by the Board for election as members of the Board.
-Candidates for election as members of the Board should possess high personal and professional ethics, integrity and values and be committed to representing the long-term interests of the Company's stockholders and otherwise fulfilling the responsibilities of the Directors as described in these Governance Principles.
+Candidates for election as members of the Board should possess high personal and professional ethics, integrity and values and be committed to representing the long-term interests of the Company and its stakeholders and otherwise fulfilling the responsibilities of the Directors as described in these Governance Principles.
 While Directors are not prohibited from serving simultaneously on multiple company boards, if any Director simultaneously serves on more than four (4) boards of public companies, inclusive of the Company's Board, then the Board or the Governance and Nominating Committee shall determine that such simultaneous service does not impair the ability of such Director to serve the Company.
 Directors should advise the Chairperson of the Governance and Nominating Committee and the Chief Executive Officer before accepting membership on other boards of directors so that the Governance and Nominating Committee may determine that service on another board does not adversely impact the independence of the Director or otherwise impair their ability to serve the Company.
-The Company will strive to have a Board representing diverse experiences and backgrounds, as well as areas that are relevant to the Company's business activities.
+The Company will endeavor to have a diverse Board representing a range of experiences in areas that are relevant to the Company's business and the needs of the Board from time-to-time, and will look for highly qualified candidates, including women and minorities, who meet that criteria.
 Directors should be committed to devoting the time and effort necessary to be responsible and productive members of the Board.
-This includes developing knowledge about the Company's business operations and doing the work necessary to participate actively in Board and committee meetings.
-Members of the Governance and Nominating Committee are responsible for screening Director candidates, but may solicit advice from the Company's Chief Executive Officer and other members of the Board.
+This includes developing knowledge about the Company's business operations and doing the work necessary Members of the to participate actively in Board and committee meetings.
+Governance and Nominating Committee are responsible for screening Director candidates but may solicit advice from the Company's Chief Executive Officer and other members of the Board.
 Any invitation to join the Board will be extended by the chairperson of the Governance and Nominating Committee and/or the Company's Chief Executive Officer.